LedgerHQ/lib-ledger-core/doc/rfcs/0002-modularized-node-packaging.md

 lc pkg npm core bitcoin ethereum ripple tezos
 ```

-> As always, the script must be run from the root of the [lib-ledger-core] project.
+> As always, the script must be run from the root of the `lib-ledger-core` project.

-Once this is done, you will find the NPM package ready to be build in `bindings/node`, where you can simply
+Once this is done, you will find the NPM package ready to be built in `bindings/node`, where you can simply
 run `yarn` to build it.

 ## Implementation details